Jazz Camp 2026 Digital Handbook

 Public Concerts and Parking — for families and guests

-Friday • 7:30 p.m. — Faculty Recital
+Friday • 7:30 p.m. — Faculty recital (subject to change)

-Saturday • 2 p.m. — Finale Concert
+Sunday • 2 p.m. — Finale concert

-Last Day Check-out: Saturday, June 15
+Last Day Check-out: Sunday, June 14

 Dorm check-out for residents will take place following the final event of their camp.
-Students will need to pack their belongings and leave luggage in their room on the final morning of their program.
+Students will need to pack their belongings, and leave luggage in their room on the final morning of their program.
 Following the final performance, students and families will return to their dorm to collect their bags/belongings, then return their key to the front desk.

 LOST KEY CHARGE — Due to the need for building security for summer guests and student residents during the academic year, students will be billed if their dorm swipe card is lost.
 The cost to replace a lost swipe card is $15.
 All swipe cards must be turned in to Conference Housing at the conclusion of the program.
 Students will be assessed a $15 fee if a swipe card is not returned at time of checkout.